amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-03.md

 In the previous chapter, we learned about the relationship between entities and components, and how they represent the "things" in our games.
-This chapter introduces Systems - the S in "ECS".
+This chapter introduces Systems &ndash; the S in "ECS".
 Systems are objects that represent operations over entities, or more specifically, combinations of components.
 Let's add a system that moves the paddles based on user input.